Grad Program Funding

 Note: The school can not reimburse parents directly so make sure all your purchases and invoices are processed by PO# or vendor invoices sent to the school office.

-All vendors must have a Criminal Record Check on file with the office in order for us to pay their invoice.
+All third party lesson providers must have a Criminal Record Check on file with the office in order for us to pay their invoice.

 How is my student's funding account affected if they withdraw from an Individualized course they decide not to take?